On this page

 The Wellcome Trust is an independent global charitable foundation dedicated to improving health, whose investment portfolio provides the income for its funding.

 The search started in May 2016 for a partner with the necessary vision, expertise and financial resources to deliver the exceptional new communities the two councils are determined to achieve at Manydown, with the formal stages of procurement starting in July 2016.
-Since then detailed proposals have been put forward by bidders through four stages of procurement.
+Detailed proposals were put forward by bidders through four stages of procurement, following which Urban&Civic, partnered with The Wellcome Trust, was announced as the successful bidder in February 2018.

 Manydown Development Brief